-Candidates for Sumter County Sherriff make their cases at Kiwanis Club meeting - Americus Times-Recorder
+Candidates for Sumter County Sheriff make their cases at Kiwanis Club meeting - Americus Times-Recorder

 “You’re going to have people that will come in and it’s going to be their word against he officer’s word, but when you have video, I mean, you can’t dispute the video.”

-Another person asked Daniel that if the economy was doing well, did he feel that it was ok for government agencies, such as the Sherriff’s Office, to ask for more money to be put in their budget, but if the economy was doing badly, should government agencies ask for less money.
+Another person asked Daniel that if the economy was doing well, did he feel that it was ok for government agencies, such as the Sheriff’s Office, to ask for more money to be put in their budget, but if the economy was doing badly, should government agencies ask for less money.
 Daniel replied that there are ways to mange the budget to where an agency won’t have to ask for more or less money.
 “When you have a captain and a major running the same department, you don’t need two of those running the same department.
 One should be able to run that department just fine,” said Daniel.
 “When you had three of those running like that, you were looking at over $250,000.00 a year combined.
 That money could have gone to raises for your deputies, sergeants and below that are making $11 to $12 an hour.”

-Col. Bryant stated that one of the top priorities that he would focus on if elected as Sherriff would be to get the staff up to 100 percent.
+Col. Bryant stated that one of the top priorities that he would focus on if elected as Sheriff would be to get the staff up to 100 percent.
 “We have been working closely already with our governmental entity and we have increased our starting salaries for deputies so that it actually is a little bit more attractive than it has been in years past,” said Bryant.
 “However, there is still work to be done as it relates to being able to attract and retain qualified help.”
 Bryant went on to say that one of the things to keep in mind is that not every man and woman working in the SCSO needs to walk around with a badge and a gun.
 “We don’t want to just fill slots.
 We want qualified, well-trained men and women to serve and protect here in our community, so that would be one of the first priorities.”

 After the forum was over, the Americus Times-Recorder asked Daniel what is the main thing that makes him different from his opponent.
-Daniel replied that he will be more proactive and that he plans to have a proactive law enforcement agency if elected as Sherriff.
+Daniel replied that he will be more proactive and that he plans to have a proactive law enforcement agency if elected as Sheriff.
 “I’m not going to wait for crimes to happen,” said Daniel.
 “We’re going to go into these neighborhoods even if we have to go on foot and walk.
 “When is the last time you heard of a drug bust?
 It’s been a while.
 That’s another thing.
 A lot of people don’t want to recognize that there are gangs and drugs going in, but there is.
 The drug dealers, they don’t have anything to worry about right now because nothing is being done to them.”

 Col. Bryant was asked the same question: What is the main thing that makes you different from your opponent?
 Bryant replied that the biggest difference would be on-the job experience and up to date training with policies, procedures and laws.
 In other words, Col. Bryant believes that he has more of the experience that is needed to run an effective, liability-free organization.
 “One of the things about law enforcement that changes so much is that it is important that you stay involved on a daily basis versus getting out and then trying to come in and get started and that’s my biggest advantage I would have over my opponent.”